Tsangares/Probecard/README.md

 ## Filestructure explained

+A brief description of all the significant files in this repository.

  - `requirements.txt` contains all of the python dependencies.
 If you clone the repo, use `pip install -r requirements.txtq to download the depencencies.
  - `settings.json` is a temporary file to contain the GUI's input fields.
  - `setup.py` contains the configuation for the pip package.
 To create a new package run `python setup.py sdist`.
 Upload using twine, contact me if you want permission to update the pip package.